 Astbury, St Mary's Church - 4 miles (Historic Church)

 Nether Alderley Mill - 5.1 miles (Historic Building)

 Macclesfield, Christ Church - 5.3 miles (Historic Church)

-Nearest Accommodation to Marton, St James and St Paul's Church:
+Nearest Holiday Cottages to Marton, St James and St Paul's Church: